Home

 You can shield yourself from alpha radiation by something as flimsy as a sheet of paper.
 Beta rays need six millimetres of aluminium and gamma rays are stopped by dense material only, like lead.

-Nuclear radiation is everywhere
+Radiation is everywhere

 Cosmic radiation is produced by nuclear fusion occurring in the sun and stars in the universe.
 Its rays are made up of high-energy electrons, neutrons and nuclei of very short wave lengths.